stickies-v/bitcoinops.github.io/_posts/en/newsletters/2025-12-19-newsletter.md

   potential mitigation strategies.

   [BIP360][] was [updated][news bip360 update] and received its BIP
   number.
-The updated proposal is now referred to as P2TRH (pay to taproot hash) instead of the earlier name P2QRH (pay to quantum resistant hash), reflecting its reduced scope and increased generality.
-This proposal has garnered support both as a first step toward quantum hardening Bitcoin and an optimization for taproot use cases that do not require an internal key.
+This proposal has
+  garnered support both as a first step toward quantum hardening Bitcoin and an optimization for taproot use cases that do not require an internal key.
 [Research][news365 quantum taproot] later in the year confirmed the security of these taproot commitments against manipulation by quantum computers.
+In December, BIP360 was [renamed][gh bip360rename] to Pay-to-Tapscript-Hash (P2TSH) instead of the earlier name P2QRH (Pay-to-Quantum-Resistant-Hash), reflecting a reduced scope and increased generality.

   Jesse Posner [highlighted existing research][news364 quantum primatives] that indicates existing Bitcoin primitives like HD wallets, [silent